The valid patterns for tokens are summarized in the next figure.

 For example,

-as an external symbol in the KEYWORD
+:bar, when read, interns BAR as an external symbol in the KEYWORD package.

 For example,

-among the external symbols of
+foo:bar, when read, looks up BAR among the external symbols of

-the package named FOO
+the package named FOO.

 For example,

-, when read, interns BAR
+foo::bar, when read, interns BAR in the package named FOO.

 For example,

-in the current package.
+bar, when read, interns BAR in the current package.

 For example,